r4y22/maze-runner-app-2/README.md

 - To run the project, open the Unity Hub, click on "Add", and select the project folder.
 Then open it in Unity Editor.

+## For Windows Users
+- Unzip the Build.zip file.
+- Open the extracted folder and run "App2.exe" to start the game.